poploppege/-AI-GENERATED-Goatlings-Shop-HTM-to-CSV/README.md

     *   Save the file as shop.htm in the **exact same folder** where you put the Python script.

+    *   Open your command prompt, navigate to the folder where your files are saved, and run the script with this command (copy and paste, then press enter):

-5.  python goatlings\_parser.py
+python goatlings-shop.py

-6.  **Find Your CSV:** The script will ask you to enter a folder path.
+1.  **Find Your CSV:** The script will ask you to enter a folder path.
 After you provide one, it will create a shop.csv file in that location.
 If you leave the path blank and press Enter, the file will be saved in the same folder as the script.

 How to Use the CSV Data (Importing into Spreadsheets)